App version: 0.1.0

 • Pioneers in new industries

-• Unable to qualify for loans from banks, credit unions, or online lenders
+• Businesses unable to qualify for loans from banks, credit unions, or online lenders

 Benefits and Risks of Merchant Cash Advances

 Like any source of business financing, a merchant cash advance comes with its pros and cons.
-Generally, MCAs are chosen as a last resort due to their high cost, but there may be times when it’s the right choice for your business.
+Generally, MCAs are chosen as a last resort due to their high cost, but there may be times when it could be the right choice for your business.
 Let’s take a look at some of the pros and cons so you can make the right decision for your business.

 Pros of Using MCAs